SaiGuruInukurthi/AI_Lab_sem5/Experiment 6.md

 ### Uniform-Cost Search (UCS):
 Uniform-Cost Search expands the node with the lowest path cost g(n) instead of the shallowest node.
 Unlike BFS, UCS considers the actual cost of reaching each node, making it suitable for weighted graphs where edge costs vary.

+**Solving the Weighted Graph Problem in exp 6.2.png:**
-As shown in **exp 6.2.png**, UCS uses a weighted graph representation where:
+As shown in **exp 6.2.png**, the diagram presents a weighted graph with nodes S, E, F, C, D, A and edges with specific costs.
+UCS would solve this pathfinding problem as follows:

-- Each edge has an associated cost (shown as numbers on the edges)
+1. **Initialize:** Start at node S with cost 0, priority queue: [(0, S)]
+2. **Step 1:** Expand S (lowest cost), add neighbors with cumulative costs:
+   - To E: cost = 0 + edge_cost(S→E)
+   - To F: cost = 0 + edge_cost(S→F)
+   - Priority queue updates with new costs
+3. **Step 2:** Select node with lowest cumulative cost from frontier
+4. **Step 3:** Expand selected node, calculate new path costs to neighbors:
+   - For each neighbor: new_cost = current_cost + edge_cost
+   - Add to priority queue if not explored or if better path found
+5. **Step 4:** Continue until goal node (e.g., A) is selected for expansion

-- The algorithm maintains a priority queue ordered by cumulative path cost
+The red highlighted edges in the diagram likely represent the optimal path found by UCS.
+The algorithm maintains a priority queue ordered by cumulative path cost and always expands the node with the lowest total cost from the start, ensuring the optimal solution is found.
-- Nodes are expanded in order of increasing path cost, not depth
-- Multiple paths to the same node may be considered, with the lowest-cost path being preferred

 **Key Characteristics:**
 - **Completeness:** Complete if step cost ≥ ε (some small positive constant)